vaultvision/docs/docs/source/api.md

 Below are some simple runnable examples using curl along side [jq](https://jqlang.github.io/jq/).

+jq is a command-line JSON processor that we will use in these examples as an easy way to take the JSON outputs from API calls make a minor modification and then pass that modified JSON as input into the next API call.
+Because udpates to objects require ALL the fields of an object, even the fields that aren't changing, you will see the jq library used in this specific pattern is used to make updating a single field as easy possible.
+Simply put, in order to make updates, you need to first do a GET of an object to fetch all its fields, then modify the fields you wish to change and POST the entire modified object back to the API.
+The jq library is an easy way to do this JSON modification on the command-line.
+If you are using a language like javascript or python, you can perform this pattern without the use of jq.  jq is used in these examples because they are command-line examples.

 ```{note}
 All the example data here was randomly generated for this documentation.
 Everything from the application secrets to the object ID's have never actually existed.
 You must replace them with your own data for the requests to work.